 Competition

-Jayton Cultural Center and its surroundings, Elche.
+Jayton Cultural Center, Elche.

 National competition